djulbicb/DataFactory/README.md

  `  http://localhost:8080/api/djulb/1`.
  In this case 1 is the id of the element.
 An id can be a number of string.
 By default id field is `apiId` but you can specify your own custom id field using url param `apiId` when creating the service.

- >Update an element with PUT method
+ >Update an element with POST method

 `  http://localhost:8080/api/djulb/1`.
 Updates specified object.
 Doesn't check if JSON structure of old and new object are identical (You are on your own then :)